Higher Chow Cycles on an Abelian Surface and a non-Archimedean analogue of the Hodge-D-conjecture: Abstract

 \section{Abstract}

-We construct new elements in the higher Chow group $CH^2(A,1)$ of a principally polarized Abelian surface over a non Archimedean local field, which generalize an element constructed by Collino \cite{coll}.
+We construct new indecomposable elements in the higher Chow group $CH^2(A,1)$ of a principally polarized Abelian surface over a $p$-adic local field, which generalize an element constructed by Collino \cite{coll}.
 These elements are constructed using a generalization, due to Birkenhake and Wilhelm \cite{biwi}, of a classical construction of Humbert.
-They can be used to prove the non-Archimedean Hodge-$\D$-conjecture - namely, the surjectivity of the boundary map in the localization sequence - in the case when the Abelian surface has good and ordinary reduction.
+They can be used to prove a non-Archimedean analogue of the Hodge-$\D$-conjecture - namely, the surjectivity of the boundary map in the localization sequence - in the case when the Abelian surface has good and ordinary reduction.